BluBracket/docs.blubracket.com/content/faq/what-file-types-are-scanned/index.md

   - src:
 ---

-BluBracket scans for code risks in all text encoded files.
+BluBracket scans for code risks in all **text encoded** files.
 In addition, we also support scanning binary files.
-We support the following archive formats with different compressions
+We support the following archive formats with different compression levels.

 1. Zip
 1. Rar